orangesamus/RocketPoolRapidResearchIncubator/RCM_plotter_explained.md

 |:-:|:-:|
 |![Default](/plots/defaultInputs.png)|![noRPLinflation](/plots/noRPLinflation.png)|\

-**Conclusion**: Removing RPL inflation impacts RCM of all minipools except Eth-Only, but the proposed LEB's that receive diverted commission could remain
+**Conclusion**: Removing RPL inflation impacts RCM of all minipools except Eth-Only, but the proposed LEB's that receive diverted commission could remain profitable especially as the percentage of Eth-Only Node Operator Bond increases.

+**Side Note**: The protocol is currently funded by 30% RPL inflation: This equates to ~1mill RPL a year.
+At a price of $30 per RPL that equates to ~$30mill a year.
+If 1.5% of diverted commission cut went to the protocol instead of RPL-Staked Node Operators, and half of the existing Node Operator Bond converted to Eth-Only LEB4's, that would equate to ~536Eth or ~$1.3mill at an Eth price of $2400.
+You could also see how if the total number of new EthOnly Node Operators grew over time from new Node Operators this could be a sustainable mechanism to fund the protocol and remove RPL inflation.

 ## Calculations Explained
 ### Input Variables